 • There is no evidence that the COVID-19 vaccine causes infertility.
 Researchers studied fertility in animals for each of the COVID-19 vaccines.
 The research found that the COVID-19 vaccines did not affect fertility in the animals.
 The research also found that the COVID-19 vaccines did not cause any issues with the development of the babies while in the womb.
 A letter by two anti-vaccination bloggers fueled the rumors about infertility.

 • Participants in the vaccine trials were asked to avoid getting pregnant.
 Despite this, there were at least 23 pregnancies in women who received the Pfizer vaccine.

 • On Aug.
 23, 2021, FDA approved Comirnaty (COVID-19 Vaccine, mRNA), which was previously known as Pfizer-BioNTech COVID-19 Vaccine, for the prevention of COVID-19 disease in individuals 16 years of age and older.
-The vaccine also continues to be available under emergency use authorization (EUA), including for individuals 12 through 15 years of age and for the administration of a third dose in certain immunocompromised individuals.

 • No. Natural infection has already caused more than 600,000 deaths, and the number of deaths and hospitalizations is increasing among unvaccinated people due to the delta variant.
 You should receive the vaccine even if you already had COVID-19.
 People who complete the COVID-19 vaccine series have a high level of protection against infection and serious illness, including serious illness caused by the delta variant.
 Vaccination after natural infection generates a strong boost in antibody levels, and a CDC study found that people who are vaccinated after COVID-19 have a reduced risk of reinfection compared to people who were previously infected and unvaccinated.